Spinifex grass – friend and foe

 Spinifex – the provider of shelter, resin, and thinner condoms

-Firstly: It acts as a shelter for a multitude of small animals.
+Firstly, it acts as a shelter for a multitude of small animals.

 Shelter for a variety of animals

-Highly valuable Spinifex resin
+Precious Spinifex resin

-Lessons learned about Spinifex grass
+Lessons learned about Spinifex grass.

 • Spinifex resin can even replace supermarket adhesives